MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 ### Self-help

-Try the **Azure Information Protection support bot**, currently in beta:
+Try the **Azure Information Protection help bot**, currently in beta:

 - See if the bot knows the answer to your question because it's been asked before.
 - Ask the bot to search the docs for you.